AliYasser1/capstone-project/README.md

 The goal of this project is to answer the first and most important question: (**How do annual members and casual riders use Cyclistic bikes differently?**)

+### Note: this is not a detailed report.
+For extensive and detailed report see

 # Step 1: Ask

 The main problem we are trying to solve is how we can expand the market share of **Cycalistic**.
 The designed strategy is to convert causual users into